Bassaleg School

-Bassaleg School (Ysgol Basaleg) is a comprehensive secondary school for pupils aged 11 to 18 years, situated in the suburb of Bassaleg on the western side of the city of Newport, South Wales, United Kingdom.
+Bassaleg School (Ysgol Basaleg) is a comprehensive secondary school for pupils aged 11 to 18 years, situated in the village of Bassaleg on the western side of the city of Newport, Wales.
 The present buildings of the school range in age from the early 20th century to the present day.
 The buildings form a natural campus, with playing fields, lawns and gardens.
 It has over 1,700 pupils.
-Because of expanding residential development in the area, consultations took place in 2021 to 2022 to increase capacity to over 2,000 pupils by 2023.
-Plans were approved by Newport City Council in February 2022 with work on the project beginning in March 2022, following a £30,000,000 investment.